 Comparing the performance of the fine-tuning strategy (rows 9\textendash11) with competing methods (rows 1\textendash8), it is notable that the improvement achieved in the full data settings diminishes significantly under the 0.1\% labeled data condition.
-However, the fine-tuning decoder strategy remains competitive under the same condition as before, indicating that the improvement offered by our method is primarily derived from the pre-trained DDPM models and the fine-tuning decoder strategy rather than any architectural advancements in the network itself.
+However, the fine-tuning decoder strategy remains competitive under the same condition as before, indicating that the improvement offered by our method is primarily derived from the generative pre-training by DDPM and the fine-tuning decoder strategy rather than any architectural advances.

-Furthermore, we explored the segmentation performance of these approaches on all organs separately.
-Organ-level results are provided in Table \ref{table: label-efficient organ-level results}.
-Intuitively, it can be inferred that our proposed method (Fine-tuning decoder) achieves the best segmentation performance for most organs under three data ratio settings.
+Furthermore, we explored the segmentation performance of these approaches in all organs separately.
+Organ-level results are provided in Table \ref{table5: label-efficient organ-level results}.
+Intuitively, it can be inferred that our proposed method (fine-tuning decoder) achieves the best segmentation performance for most organs under three data ratio settings.
 Compared to these SOTA methods, organ-level results also reveal that the proposed method has good robustness of segmentation performance for abdominal organs.
-However, some cases show that the segmentation improvement of the proposed method for smaller organs is not as stable as for large ones.
-For instance, our proposed method, fine-tuning decoder S, has a sharp decline compared to nnU-Net under 10\% labeled data.
-Additionally, the visualization results of multi-organ segmentation on the FLARE22 test set are given in Fig. \ref{fig: visualization}.
+However, some cases show that the segmentation improvement of the proposed method for smaller organs is not as stable as that for large ones.
+For example, our proposed method, fine-tuning decoder S, has a sharp decrease compared to nnU-Net under 10\% labeled data.
+Additionally, the visualization results of the multi-organ segmentation on the FLARE22 test set are given in Figure \ref{fig5: visualization_seg}.